 - MacBain Community Centre - 7150 Montrose Road

 - For a small fee, residents can cool off at the indoor pool during open lane and leisure swim times.
-View swim schedule.
+View the pool schedule here.

 - Niagara Falls Public Library – All branch locations